 What Causes Cellulite?

-Anatomically, fat cells protrude into the layer of skin.
-This causes various grades of cellulite.
+Anatomically, fat cells protrude into the layer of skin, causing various grades of cellulite.
 Genetics, estrogen, insulin, noradrenaline, thyroid hormones, and prolactin are part of the cellulite production process.
 Cellulite is more popular among women due to feminine distribution of fat cells and connective tissue.
-In fact, over 80 percent of women develop cellulite at some point in their lives.
+In fact, over 80% of women develop cellulite at some point in their lives.
 Cellulite shows up less on darker skin.

 |Grades of Cellulite|